 This course includes the theories of child development, observation and assessment, milestones, and factors that influence development, from preschool through middle childhood.
 Emphasis is placed on knowledge, observation and assessment of developmental sequences in approaches to play/learning, emotional/social, health/physical, language/communication and cognitive domains.
 Upon completion, students should be able to compare/contrast typical/atypical developmental characteristics, explain biological and environmental factors that impact development, and identify evidence-based strategies for enhancing development for children that are culturally, linguistically, and ability diverse.
 This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
-State corequisite: Take DRE-097.
+State corequisite: Take One: DRE 097, ENG-002, or ENG-111.
 (FA).
 National ID (CIP) 13.1210 Early Childhood Education and Teaching.